apache/shardingsphere-elasticjob/elasticjob-distribution/elasticjob-lite-distribution/src/main/release-docs/README.txt

 Welcome to Apache ShardingSphere-ElasticJob
 ===============================================================================

-ElasticJob is a distributed scheduled job solution.
-It is composited from 2 independent sub projects: ElasticJob Lite and ElasticJob Cloud.

-ElasticJob Lite is a centre-less solution, use lightweight jar to coordinate distributed jobs.
+ElasticJob is a distributed scheduling solution consisting of two separate projects, ElasticJob-Lite and ElasticJob-Cloud.

+Through the functions of flexible scheduling, resource management and job management, it creates a distributed scheduling solution suitable for Internet scenarios, and provides diversified job ecosystem through open architecture design.
+It uses a unified job API for each project.
-ElasticJob Lite and ElasticJob Cloud provide unified API.
-Developers only need code one time, then decide to deploy Lite or Cloud as you want.
+Developers only need code one time and can deploy at will.

+ElasticJob Lite is a lightweight, decentralized solution that provides distributed task sharding services.

 ElasticJob became an Apache ShardingSphere Sub project on May 28 2020.